project-akri/akri-docs/docs/architecture/resource-sharing-in-depth.md

 There is one case that is not addressed above: when a workload fails, finishes, or generally no longer exists.
 In this case, the slot that the workload claimed needs to be released.

 Unfortunately, the kubelet's Device-Plugin framework does not make finding this simple.
-There is no deallocate or "pod failed" notification and there is no simple way to connect a slot with a workload.
-However, the kubelet does let Akri Agent pass some annotations that will be attached to the workload's container.
+There is no deallocate or "pod failed" notification.
+However, the kubelet does let Akri Agent access a list of workloads currently using slots (and the slots they are using), this is used to clear the `Instance.deviceUsage` map when a slot is used there, but not reflected in the kubelet, with a 20 seconds delay ensuring the workload got enough time to spawn.

-So, to support this slot recovery, Akri Agents add annotations identifying both the slot name and resource instance name.
-These annotations allow each Akri Agent to periodically query the container runtime (through crictl, which is mounted on each akri-agent-daemonset Pod) to find all running containers.
-These containers and their annotations are then used to ensure that all `Instance.deviceUsage` maps are accurate.
-Any slots found without a backing container are cleared out (after a 5 minute timeout, that allows for a container to temporarily disappear).